rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

     [root@localhost linux-6*]# sed -ri '/CONFIG_SYSTEM_TRUSTED_KEYS/s/=.+/=""/g' ~/build/kernel/.config
     ```

-19. Add a simple customization to the new Kernel, allowing you to distinguish it from the other stock Kernels more easily.
+19. Add a simple customization to the new kernel, allowing you to distinguish it from the other stock Kernels more easily.
 For this, use the `sed` utility to edit the Makefile in place.
 Type:

     ```bash
     [root@localhost linux-6.*]# sed  -i 's/^EXTRAVERSION.*/EXTRAVERSION = -custom/'  Makefile